My four-year-old can’t say his /r/ sound. Does he need a speech-language evaluation?

 Can your therapists provide services at my child’s home, daycare, or school?

 No. Services are only provided on the main campus of the hospital.
-If you and your child are unable to travel to the hospital for services, we encourage you to research Early Intervention services (provide link to EI) or local private practices, which may provide off-site services.
+If you and your child are unable to travel to the hospital for services, we encourage you to research Early Intervention services or local private practices, which may provide off-site services.